diaviidi/docs/README.md

 We will always follow a simple rule, gas has no price.
 Gas is usefull to fight spam, but we will keep our promise : The platform has no way of making money.

 A Smart contract will act as Central Bank of Gas, receiving all fees and distributing them to all participants in the network.
-Everyon has gas to operate but nobody has has to speculate
+Everyone has gas to operate but nobody has gas to speculate

 ### 4.4.
 Vega.
 Communications in Alastria